Sir Thomas Pasley, 1st Baronet: French Revolutionary Wars

 In 1788, Pasley's wife died and he rejoined the service as commander in chief at the Medway.
+Henrietta Flinders was appointed as governess to the children.
+She persuaded Captain Pasley to secure a first naval posting for her brother, Matthew Flinders in 1789.
 Pasley served in HMS Vengeance and HMS Bellerophon until in 1794 at the start of the French Revolutionary Wars, he was made rear-admiral.
 Remaining in Bellerophon, Pasley commanded the van squadron of the British fleet during the Atlantic campaign of May 1794 and led the action on 28 May.
 Further engaged on 29 May, Pasley was seriously wounded in the general action of the Glorious First of June when Lord Howe's fleet defeated Villaret de Joyeuse's French.
 Pasley's leg was torn off by cannon shot and he retired below early in the action. his life being saved by emergency surgery.

 Pasley did not serve in a seagoing capacity again, but was rewarded with promotion, over £1,500 worth of gifts, a baronetcy and numerous other awards.
 He was later promoted again, and became Commander-in-Chief, The Nore in 1798.
 In March 1799 he became Commander-in-Chief, Plymouth, but his age and wound prevented active service and he retired in 1801 as a full admiral.
 Pasley died in 1808 at his estate near Winchester of dropsy.
 Although he had no male heirs, his baronetcy and estate were passed by special provision to his grandson Thomas Sabine Pasley, later an admiral in his own right.